Feb 21 - Customs Expands Computer System

 Under the ASYCUDA World implementation programme, an electronic application for Export Licenses will also be introduced which will substitute the current hard-copy forms and further improve the procedure for those concerned in the export of goods.

-The commercial transit and export licensing modules require stakeholders to register with ASYCUDA by emailing: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
-Training will be provided to registered businesses and other approved stakeholders from the 27th February.
+The commercial transit and export licensing modules require stakeholders to register with ASYCUDA by emailing: [email protected] Training will be provided to registered businesses and other approved stakeholders from the 27th February.
 The modules will be rolled out upon completion of the training.

 A further announcement regarding the implementation of the Imports & Exports module will be made soon.
 For the avoidance of any doubt, this procedure will not require stakeholders to open a bank account at the Gibraltar Savings Bank, as some traders have erroneously been led to believe.